Hayat-Talaat/generic-table-react/README.md

+# Octane Dashboard

+## Description

+Octane Dashboard is a web application designed for managing orders and user accounts.
+It features a clean and modern user interface with a side menu for navigation.
+The application includes:

+1. Welcome Page: A dashboard landing page.
+2. Orders Overview: Manage and monitor orders with detailed actions such as updating status and viewing details.
+3. User Management: Administer user accounts with actions like editing, activating/deactivating, and deleting users.
+   The project includes a generic table component that is reusable, highly configurable, and designed with TypeScript integration, enabling customization for various use cases.

+# Features

+## Front-End

+- Developed with React, utilizing TypeScript for type safety.
+- State management with Redux Toolkit.
+- UI styling with Tailwind CSS.
+- Navigation using React Router.

+## Back-End

+- Powered by JSON Server for mock API.
+- CRUD operations for orders and user data.

+# How the Project Works

+## Front-End

+- Clone the repository: `git clone [repo-url](https://github.com/Hayat-Talaat/generic-table-react)`
+- Navigate to the front-end folder
+- Install dependencies: `npm install`
+- Start the development server: `npm run dev`

+## Back-End

+- Start the JSON Server: `npx json-server --watch db.json --port 5000`
+- The mock API will be available at [http://localhost:5000](http://localhost:5000).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.